Creeslough: Seven dead after Donegal explosion

 It stood down its major emergency standby protocol at about 22:00 local time.

-Other emergency services from Northern Ireland have been assisting in rescue efforts.
+Emergency services from Northern Ireland have been assisting in rescue efforts.

-Creeslough is a small village in the Republic of Ireland and is about 15 miles from Letterkenny and 30 miles from the border with Northern Ireland.

-The company said that the supermarket and Applegreen outlet had been operated by local partners at "the heart of the community".

 Adrian MacAuley from Londonderry owns an apartment behind the petrol station.